rmallensb/ssh-yubikey/README.md

   ssh-add -e /usr/lib/ssh-keychain.dylib; ssh-add -s /usr/lib/ssh-keychain.dylib
   ```

-  You will be prompted for your pin
+  You will be prompted for your passphrase

 * Copy `agent.sh` into your home directory and add the following to the bottom of your `.bash_profile`